hermangroup/docs/wallets/third-party.rst

    :align: right
    :target: https://cobo.com

-Cobo is a multi-currency mobile wallet supporting Dash with options to either register a cloud wallet (private keys backed up on the cloud) or generate your own HD wallet seed (private keys encrypted on your device), giving you maximum control over how you handle the crypographic keys to all assets in the wallet.
-The wallet offers a unique "staking" feature where users can pool their Dash to set up masternodes and enjoy weekly returns.
+Cobo is a multi-currency mobile wallet supporting Historia with options to either register a cloud wallet (private keys backed up on the cloud) or generate your own HD wallet seed (private keys encrypted on your device), giving you maximum control over how you handle the crypographic keys to all assets in the wallet.
+The wallet offers a unique "staking" feature where users can pool their Historia to set up masternodes and enjoy weekly returns.

 Installation